confluentinc/ksql/docs-md/tutorials/event-driven-microservice.md

 SET 'auto.offset.reset' = 'earliest';
 ```

-We want to model a stream of credit card transactions from which we'll find anomalous activity.
+We want to model a stream of credit card transactions from which we'll look for anomalous activity.
 To do that, create a ksqlDB stream to represent the transactions.
 Each transaction has a few key pieces of information, like the card number, amount, and email address that it's associated with.
-Because this topic does not exist, ksqlDB creates it on your behalf.
+Because the specified topic (`transactions)` does not exist yet, ksqlDB creates it on your behalf.

 ```sql
 CREATE STREAM transactions (